sectigo/policy-documentation/Sectigo SMIME Certification Practice Statement.md

 This section addresses certain technological aspects of the Sectigo infrastructure and PKI services.

-Sectigo is not involved in functions associated with the generation, issuance, decommissioning or destruction of a Subscriber key pair, other than from suitably enabled enterprise accounts operated through the Sectigo Certificate Manager service which provide key pair generation.
+Sectigo is not involved in functions associated with the generation, issuance, decommissioning or destruction of a Subscriber Key Pair, other than from suitably enabled enterprise accounts operated through the Sectigo Certificate Manager service which provide Key Pair generation.

 ## 6.1.Key Pair Generation and Installation